AT&T Internet for Seniors

 The Bottom Line

 AT&T’s internet plans start at $55 per month, plus taxes.
 Keep in mind that available speeds and prices will vary by location.
 AT&T’s fiber internet plans provide value to heavy internet users or older adults who often entertain friends and family.
 Once you get into AT&T’s fixed wireless plans, the value of their plans begins to decrease, as plans from other providers offer the same speeds at lower prices.
-One shouldn’t overlook the value of their fiber plans, however.
-The lack of long-term contracts shouldn’t be understated either.
+However, the value of AT&T’s fiber plans and the lack of long-term contracts shouldn’t be overlooked.
 Older adults who love to watch TV and movies will find the best value by bundling their services with one of AT&T’s internet and DIRECTV bundles.

 Frequently Asked Questions About AT&T